Hadewijch: Poems in Couplets (Mengeldichten or Berijmde brieven)

 The sixteen Poems in Couplets (Mengeldichten, also Berijmde brieven, "letters on rhyme") are simpler didactical poems in letter format, composed in rhyming couplets, on Christian topics; not all of them are considered authentic.

 Visions

 Hadewijch's Book of Visions (Visioenenboek), the earliest vernacular collection of such revelations, appears to have been composed in the 1240s.
+The book details fourteen visions received by Hadewijch.
 It prominently features dialogue between Hadewijch and Christ in visionary speech, an early example of this mode of vernacular religious instruction.

+Her writings indicate that she started experiencing visions early in her life.
+Many of her descriptions focus on ascending to Jesus Christ while experiencing strong emotions that are almost euphoric.
+Another common theme throughout the visions is the agony she would describe when it came to the end of the vision.
+The visions focus on themes of divine love, using metaphors of nature, as well as direct visions of Christ.

 Letters

-Thirty prose letters also survive: here Hadewijch explains her views, and they give some context to her life.
+Thirty prose letters also survive.
+Many were written to other Beguines sharing instruction and spiritual guidance.
+These letters provide some of the evidence that she played a role in the spiritual formation of the early Beguine movement.

 List

 The Lijst der volmaakten ("list of the perfect ones"), is joined to the Visions in some manuscripts, but to the Poems in Stanzas in a more recent one.
-It lists several saints, like Bernard of Clairvaux, but some entries are more remarkable, like a beguine who had been condemned to death by the inquisition.
+It was written between 1238 and 1244.
+It lists several saints, including Bernard of Clairvaux, but some entries are more remarkable, such as a beguine who had been condemned to death by the inquisition.